Staff

 She has spent much of her career in the faith sector in content development, leadership training, small group facilitation, and event planning.
 Originally from Cincinnati, Ohio, Bronwen received a Bachelor’s of Science in Education from Bryn Athyn College and a certificate in Social Impact Strategy from UPenn.
 In addition to her work at Interfaith Philadelphia, she is also a contemplative painter and studying to be a Mindfulness Meditation Teacher.
 She lives in Montgomery County with her family.

-Rev. John B. Hougen, PhD
+John B. Hougen

 Art of Interfaith Understanding Coordinator